 Looking to plant the common Hass variety of avocado in your yard?
 Looking for the less common Reed?
 Searching for where to buy a rarely grown avocado variety like Nabal, GEM, or Jan Boyce?

 Let me try to connect you with the grower or seller of the avocado variety of your choice.

 Where to buy common avocado varieties

 Most retail nurseries throughout California don’t grow the avocado trees that they sell.
-Rather, they get their avocado trees from wholesale growers, especially La Verne Nursery in Ventura County and Durling Nursery in San Diego County.
+Rather, they get their avocado trees from wholesale growers, especially Everde (formerly La Verne) Nursery and Durling Nursery.
 Between these two, about a dozen avocado varieties are made available to hundreds of retail outlets: Bacon, Fuerte, Hass, Holiday, Jim Bacon, Lamb Hass, Mexicola, Mexicola Grande, Pinkerton, Reed, Stewart (also sometimes spelled Stuart), Wurtz (also sometimes called Wertz, Little Cado, and Hybrid Dwarf), and Zutano.

 So if you want to buy one of these varieties you have many choices in retail outlets.
-Here a few of the larger outlets that sell Durling or La Verne avocado trees and have multiple locations.
+Here a few of the larger outlets that sell Durling or Everde/La Verne avocado trees and have multiple locations.
 Maybe you already know one of these near you.
 (Click on the name to find the nearest store.)

-By the way, if your local nursery doesn’t have one of the above avocado varieties in stock at any one time, they can almost certainly request it from the wholesale grower (Durling or La Verne or elsewhere) and get it for you within a couple months — sometimes longer.
+If your local nursery doesn’t have one of the above avocado varieties in stock at any one time, they can almost certainly request it from the wholesale grower and get it for you within a couple months — sometimes longer.
 Just ask.

 Over the years, I have bought avocado trees from all of the outlets mentioned above, and I can vouch for their quality generally.

 Maddock Nursery in Fallbrook is one final place that I’ll mention where you can find the most common varieties.
 The distinction of Maddock is that they grow their own trees.
 They have been doing so forever, they do it very well, and their prices are very reasonable.
 Also, just recently, Maddock has started offering trees of the GEM variety.

 Where to buy uncommon avocado varieties

 To find uncommon varieties of avocado trees for sale you might try these nurseries.